ioflo/hio/ref/hier.md

 for solving the hard problem of automation systems, that is, the coordination problem.
-The coordination problem poses the following question; how best to coordinate the various components of an automation system especially a coordiantion system that is dynamically adaptive (in-stride) to both a changing environment and changing goals and objectives for mission success?
+The coordination problem poses the following question; how best to coordinate the various components of an automation system especially a coordination system that is dynamically adaptive (in-stride) to both a changing environment and changing goals and objectives for mission success?